 - Some colleges want to see long-term engagements and community mindedness

-At the bottom of transcript, list competitions:
+Also at the bottom of transcript, list competitions:

 - Teens do not need big wins.
 Participation in competitions shows drive.